erhant/zkbrainfuck/README.md

   -num             # use numbers for input & output instead of runes
 ```

 You may find a few example Brainfuck codes in [here](./vm/sample).
 To run your own Brainfuck code, provide its path to the `--path` option.
 If your inputs & outputs are numbers (not characters) make sure you also pass in the `--num` option.

+The VM has a maximum number of ticks to prevent infinite loops.
 If the default tick amount is not enough, increase it with `--tick <amount>`.

 To export the execution of the code, you will need to pass in `--export <path>` option.
 This will include all the operations, inputs and outputs that were encountered within the program.
 You can use the `ops`, `inputs` and `outputs` there as circuit signals.
 Note that you may have to append zeros to match signal sizes depending on the circuit template parameters.
 We do this [automatically](./tests/utils/index.ts) in our tests.